Sports Nutritional Tips

 Say no to all the health supplements

-Many athletes, even the expert ones, often opt for health supplements like protein and energy bars which do more harm than good.
-It should be noted that energy drinks comprise a lot of caffeine, and it is not recommended to drink them before a workout or athletic session.
-Please take a note of the supplements that can do the damage, and are supported by amateur trainers:
+Many athletes, even the expert ones, often opt for health supplements like protein and energy bars, which do more harm than good.
+It should be noted that energy drinks comprise a lot of caffeine, and drinking them before a workout or athletic session is not recommended.
+Please take note of the supplements that can do damage and are supported by amateur trainers:

 - Creatine